bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 <!-- theme:  -->
 ### Shipping cost
-> Both `shipping_cost_ex_tax` and `shipping_cost_inc_tax` must be included otherwise, the final order amount will not be calculated correctly.
+> You must include both `shipping_cost_ex_tax` and `shipping_cost_inc_tax`; otherwise, the final order amount will not calculate correctly.

 </div>
 </div>
 </div>

 ### Shipping carrier
 Generating a quote through a shipping carrier is currently not supported.
-A shipping carrier can be specified when creating an Order Shipment.
-The quote can be generate elsewhere, then update the `shipping_cost_ex_tax` and `shipping_cost_inc_tax` for the order total to be correct..
+You can specify a shipping carrier when creating an order shipment.
+You can generate the quote elsewhere, then update the `shipping_cost_ex_tax` and `shipping_cost_inc_tax` for the order total to be correct.

 ## Taxes
 Tax will be calculated based on the tax rules specified in the store, except in the case of automatic taxes.
 However, in both cases, you can optionally override the tax values by specifying `price_inc_tax` and `price_ex_tax`.